vishnuraghavb/EnBizCard/README.md

 - Click to contact via Phone, WhatsApp, Email, etc
 - Direct vCard download (lets user download your contact information to their phone)
 - Social media links
-- PGP public key sharing with fingerprint support
+- PGP public key sharing with fingerprint
 - Easily share your card from any mobile device with either a link or QR-code
 - Group your contents using sections
 - Feature your product images, artworks, music releases, video showreels, brochures